Eugene Local Measure 51: Measure 51

 A plan for repeal for Ordinance no.18080 began only 14 hours after it was passed at the November 28, 1977, City Council meeting.
 VOICE led a rigorous campaign against the ordinance.
 Enough signatures were gathered, and it was added to the Primary Election Ballot as Local Bill Measure 51.
 Repeal of Ordinance no. 18080 would legalize discrimination based on sexual orientation in housing, jobs, and public accommodations.

 Eugene Citizens for Human Rights were the main opponents of the measure.
 They argued that the LGBT community needed protection against and a guarantee they won’t be discriminated against for their sexual orientation.
 However, VOICE argued that the ordinance gave the LGBT community unfair privileges and would encourage inappropriate public conduct.
 Organizers used door-to-door canvassing to educate likely opponents of Measure 51 on gay visibility.

 A public debate was planned at Junction City High School, which was well known for hosting fair debates on controversial subjects.
 However, the debate was cancelled due to complaints from parents.

 On May 19, 1978, Martin Rosenberg of the Capital Journal wrote, "Network television news crews, newspaper reporters and national news magazine writers have descended on the city in recent days."

 The primary was held on May 23, 1978.
 Eugene Mayor Gus Keller read the results of the vote: 22,898 for the repeal, and 13,427 against, thus repealing Ordinance no. 18080.

 After the win VOICE campaign organization leader Lynn Greene said, "The idea that this is a human rights issue is a facade and people recognized that."
 The Associated Press carried the story that Miami anti-gay activist Anita Bryant sent a telegram to Larry Dean, congratulating VOICE and "the Christian public and all the citizens of Eugene who worked and voted against legalized immorality".

-The Dispatch of Lexington, North Carolina, explored reasons why voters in Eugene and elsewhere repealed such laws passed by legislators, quoting Arthur C. Warren, a board member of the Sexual Law Reporter: "I think in all cases legilators are more intelligent—less exposed to the myths."
+The Dispatch of Lexington, North Carolina, explored reasons why voters in Eugene and elsewhere repealed such laws passed by legislators, quoting Arthur C. Warren, a board member of the Sexual Law Reporter: "I think in all cases legislators are more intelligent—less exposed to the myths."

 St. Paul and Wichita also held referendums on LGBT rights in 1978.
 Though these were local measures, they sparked a national conversation.
 Gay rights activists created a Tri-Cities Defense Fund to fundraise jointly against all three referendums.
 After Measure 51 passed, activists in San Francisco held a protest against it.
 Terry Bean, one of the Eugene gay activists who advocated against Measure 51, later went on to co-found the Human Rights Campaign and the LGBTQ Victory Fund.